ND oil, gas production declined in February

 BISMARCK – North Dakota’s oil and gas production declined during the winter month of February, according to the most recent numbers available and released by state officials on Friday.

-In February, the state produced 1.335 barrels of oil a day.
-In January, the state produced 1.403 barrels of oil a day.
+In February, the state produced 1.335 million barrels of oil a day.
+In January, the state produced 1.403 million barrels of oil a day.

 The state also produced 2.630 MCF a day of natural gas in February.
 The previous month the state produced 2.720 MCF a day of natural gas.

 North Dakota had a preliminary number of 15,090 producing wells in February and 15,409 in January.